usgs/earthquake-global_vs30/README.md

 PREREQUISITES AND CONFIGURATION
 ------------------------------------------------

-Before starting, you should review the constants in Constants.mk.
-In particular, make sure CDFLIB, CDFINC, GMTLIB, and GMTINC are set correctly for your system.
-You'll also want to set the resolution of the maps to one of the supported values; 30 arc-seconds is the default.
-Note that the 7.5 second resolution makes very large files and the GMT commands require system memory in excess of what most machines can currently support.
-See Slope/commands_75.txt for a list of commands that will make the 7.5 second map in two pieces, and then join them at the end.

 You will need to have certain software installed and within your current search path.
 The required software is: